richardschoen/sqlsamples/README.md

-# sqlsamples
+# Various IBM i and Other SQL Samples
-Various IBM i and Other SQL Samples
+This repository will be used to capture misc useful SQL and stored procedure samples.